heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 # Add the remote repository
 git remote add origin <URL_TO_YOUR_GITHUB_REPOSITORY>

+# Add the files to the staging area
+git add .

+# Check that only the required files are added to the staging area
+git status

+# Commit the files to the local repository
+git commit -m "Initial commit"

 # Push the project to GitHub
 git push --set-upstream-to origin main
 ```